This section aims to provide information about equipment that can help you remain safe in your own home.

 The risk of forgetting to light a gas ring or a gas fire increases when people experience difficulties with their memory.
 Gas Shut Off Valves physically cut the gas supply when triggered by a gas detector sensor connected to a telecare control box.
 A key operated switch on the control box is used to switch the gas supply back on when the reason for the leak has been investigated.
 These shut off valves would be fitted and reset only by registered Gas Safe fitters and are not provided by Pembrokeshire County Council.

 Damaged or faulty electric blankets cause around 5000 fires a year in the UK.
-The Mid and West Wales Fire Service carry out free safety check of electric blankets.
+The Mid and West Wales Fire & Rescue Service can carry out a free Home Fire safety check of electric blankets.

 For more information about electric blanket safety please refer to advice provided by Electrical Safety First.